Content Marketing

 Notion for Structured Projects & Editorial Calendars

 Notion is more suitable when your work involves linking research with project management.
-You have the ability to create editorial calendars using kanban boards, monitor the progress of tasks and the people responsible for them, and link each note-taking app page with files from Google Drive or Google Docs.
+You can create editorial calendars using kanban boards, monitor task progress and the people responsible for them, and link each note-taking app page to files from Google Drive or Google Docs.

-With Notion, you can integrate the activities of coming up with new ideas, managing tasks, and preparing reports in a single shared workspace.
-The teams that use calendar schedules and timeline view boards for their work benefit from this as it lessens the need for them to change their focus and keeps everyone updated.
+With Notion, you can integrate the activities of generating new ideas, managing tasks, and preparing reports into a single shared workspace.
+The teams that use calendar schedules and timeline view boards for their work benefit from this, as it reduces the need to change focus and keeps everyone updated.

 Collaboration, Sharing & Publishing